intervalidus.mutable

 D

-the domain type -- DomainLike non-empty tuples.
+the domain type -- a non-empty tuple that is DomainLike.

 V